jhbrown94/experimental-elm-spa-skeleton/README.md

        case msg of
          YourFirstMessage -> your handler here
          ...

+   -- This is optional, only implement it if you need it. subscriptions session model =
+      yourSubsHere <| SubscriptionMsg

+   -- This is optional, only implement it if you need it.
+   -- Read more about this in the Sessions section of the README wrapSessionEvent event =
+      SessionEventMsg event
    ```

   Note: To standardize some of the other boilerplate, even if you don't need a `Model` or `Msg`, define them as aliases of `()`, e.g. `type alias Model = ()`.